pingcap/community/rfc/2019-12-9-Talent-Plan-Course-DDS.md

 - [UCB Operating Systems and System Programming](https://cs162.eecs.berkeley.edu/)
 - [Distributed System 3rd Edition](https://www.distributed-systems.net/)

 Many important topics have already been covered in the above.
-Course development participants are required to reorganize the content into slides or notes and translate them into Chinese, We hope the final content should be concrete and easy to understand, related to TiDB is preferred.
+Course development participants are required to reorganize the content into slides or notes, we hope the final content should be concrete and easy to understand, related to TiDB is preferred.

 ### Programming Assignments